gvasilako/MIT_BIH_arrhythmia_And_ptb_diagnostic_ecg/README.md

 # MIT-BIH Arrhythmia and PTB Diagnostic Ecg
-This project is part of the Machine Learning for Health Care (2019) at ETH.
+This project is part of the Machine Learning for Health Care (2019) at ETH Zurich.

 | Name |
 |---------|